brimdata/super/book/src/super-sql/types/record.md

 ```
 An empty record value and an empty record type are both represented as `{}`.

-Records can be created by reading external data (SUP files,
+Records can be created by reading external data (e.g., TSUP files,
-database data, Parquet values, JSON objects, etc) or by
+database data, Parquet files, JSON objects, etc) or by
 constructing instances using
 [record expressions](#record-expressions) or other
 SuperSQL functions that produce records.